keptn/lifecycle-toolkit/README.md

 `.spec.objectives[i].keptnMetricRef.name` and `.spec.objectives[i].keptnMetricRef.namespace` of
 `KeptnEvaluationDefiniton` to the same value that is stored in `.metadata.name` and `metafata.namespace` of `KeptnMetric` resource.
 Specifying the `.spec.objectives[i].keptnMetricRef.namespace` is optional.
-If it's not specified, it will search for `KeptnMetric` resource in the namespace where `KeptnEvaluationDefinition` is stored.
-If the `KeptnMetric` resource cannot be found there, it will fallback to search in the default KLT namespace.
+If it's not specified, KLT searches for the `KeptnMetric` resource in the namespace where `KeptnEvaluationDefinition` is stored.
+If the `KeptnMetric` resource cannot be found there, it searches in the default KLT namespace.

 **Note:** Please be aware, that if `.spec.objectives[i].keptnMetricRef.namespace` of `KeptnEvaluationDefinition` resource is specified and the `KeptnMetric` resource does not exist in this namespace, the evaluation fails.